Skip to Content

 What health and safety measures should be taken in noisy environments?
 Statistics show that occupational hearing loss is a significant issue, with many workers experiencing some degree of hearing impairment over their careers.

 Certain professions have a higher risk of NIHL due to constant exposure to loud noises.
-These include construction workers, musicians, military personnel, and factory workers.
+These include construction workers, musicians, and factory workers.

 If I work in a noisy environment does my employer need to supply ear protection?